Douglas Hogg, 1st Viscount Hailsham: Second term as Lord Chancellor: 1935–1938

-On 7 June 1935, to his apparent pleasure, Hailsham returned to the Lord Chancellorship under Stanley Baldwin, now Prime Minister for the third time.
-In December 1935 Hailsham had to preside over the last trial of a peer ‘by his peers’, when he was appointed Lord High Steward to conduct the trial of the 26th Baron de Clifford in the House of Lords for manslaughter.
+On 7 June 1935, to his apparent pleasure, Hailsham returned to the Lord Chancellorship under Stanley Baldwin, now prime minister for the third time.
+In December 1935 Hailsham had to preside over the last trial of a peer 'by his peers', when he was appointed Lord High Steward to conduct the trial of the 26th Baron de Clifford in the House of Lords for manslaughter.
 He ruled that there was no case for Lord de Clifford to answer, but also suggested that this mediaeval privilege was obsolete; the procedure was abolished in the Criminal Justice Act 1948.
 Hailsham earned plaudits both for presiding over House of Lords debates, and for leading the Law Lords.
 He was awarded honorary doctorates of letters or civil law by the universities of Belfast, Birmingham, Cambridge, Oxford, and Reading.

 Although he was only in his mid sixties, Hailsham's health was already beginning to fail by 1936.
 He initially continued as Lord Chancellor under Baldwin's successor Neville Chamberlain from May 1937, but in March 1938 he transferred to the sinecure post of Lord President of the Council.
 In 1938 Hailsham suffered a serious stroke, which disabled his right side.
 He later learned to write with his left hand, but although his mind was clear he could no longer speak clearly.
 He had to retire from the government altogether on 31 October 1938, four days after his elder son Quintin had been elected to the Commons at a by-election.
 A Punch cartoon showed Hailsham as a cricketer heading back to the pavilion as his son came out to bat.

 Later life

 On 14 October 1940, Hailsham was having dinner at the Carlton Club with his son Quintin, who was about to depart for active service as an army officer in North Africa.
 The club was hit by a bomb, and observers, including the diarist Harold Nicolson, likened the sight of Quintin carrying his disabled father from the building to Aeneas carrying his father Anchises on his back from the sack of Troy (the event, and the classical allusion, are also mentioned in Churchill's History of the Second World War).

 Ill health prevented Hailsham from playing an active role in the House of Lords as a private member, though he continued to be as active as he could in such outside bodies as the Inns of Court regiment (honorary colonel, 1935–48) and the British Empire Cancer Campaign (chairman, 1936–50).

-Hailsham died at his home, Carter's Corner Place, Hailsham, Sussex (which he had bought in 1917 after taking silk), on 16 August 1950, and was buried in the churchyard of All Saints', Herstmonceux.
+Hailsham died at his home in Hailsham, East Sussex, (which he had bought in 1917 after taking silk), on 16 August 1950, aged 78.
+He was buried in the churchyard of All Saints', Herstmonceux.
 The title passed to his son Quintin.
 His estate was valued for probate at £225,032 18s.
 2d (around £7m at 2018 prices).